 Having a task list and incorporating it into the tasks chart in your dashboard is a good start, but adding another graph to note the duration of the tasks will help to point out what is taking too long and requires more resources to complete.
 Here is where that information is stored.

-The budget is one of the most important parts of project planning, and when you’re in the midst of your project it’s crucial to make sure those estimates you made are accurate.
+The budget is one of the most important parts of project planning, and when you’re in the midst of your project, it’s crucial to make sure those estimates you made are accurate.
 If you don’t have a chart like this cost one in which planned versus actual budget figures are calculated, then you don’t have a financial tether on your project and it will go cost you money and possibly the very viability of the project itself.

 How to Import a Project Management Dashboard Template

-ProjectManager.com has been designed to convert these static documents into its system and in so doing give you an interactive and collaborative platform that gives you more control and insight into the project.
+ProjectManager has been designed to convert these static documents into its system and in so doing give you an interactive and collaborative platform that gives you more control and insight into the project.

-Once the Excel documents or Microsoft Project has been imported as a new project in ProjectManager.com, your data will populate the dashboard in our software.
+Once the Excel documents or Microsoft Project has been imported as a new project in ProjectManager, your data will populate the dashboard in our software.
 It’s as easy as that!

-How to Use a Project Management Dashboard in ProjectManager.com
+How to Use a Project Management Dashboard in ProjectManager

-Another advantage of ProjectManager.com’s dashboards is that they calculate the data in real-time.
+Another advantage of ProjectManager’s dashboards is that they calculate the data in real-time.
 That’s because your team is using the cloud-based platform to input their tasks as soon as they complete them, updating their timesheets, which automatically brings the dashboard up-to-date as well.

-Not to mention that the dashboard improves the impact of those presentations.
+When you use a dashboard in ProjectManager, your data is always up-to-date.
+You don’t need to waste valuable time creating a report for a presentation.
 It offers a more visually engaging presentation and creates a clear and immediate summary of the data you’re presenting.
 It merges utility, usability and beauty, and can be easily customized.

-Try ProjectManager.com Free for 30 Days
+Try ProjectManager Free for 30 Days